wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.8

 <p class=fip id=p8>
-8.&emsp;The ego believes it is completely on its own, which is merely another way of describing how it thinks it originated.
+8. The ego believes it is completely on its own, which is merely another way of describing how it thinks it originated.
 <sup>2</sup>This is such a fearful state that it can only turn to other egos and try to unite with them in a feeble attempt at identification, or attack them in an equally feeble show of strength.
 <sup>3</sup>It is not free, however, to open the premise to question, because the premise is its foundation.
 <sup>4</sup>The ego is the mind’s belief that it is completely on its own.